shivajichalise/campoal/README.md

 ### Manual

-To get started with the follow below steps:
+To get started with the manual process, follow below steps:

 1. Clone this repository to your local machine: